Racine, Wisconsin: Higher education

 University of Wisconsin–Parkside is located south of Racine in the Town of Somers.
-Prior to Parkside's creation there were state college campuses in both Racine and Kenosha, but with their proximity it was decided they would be better served by one larger campus in between the two cities.
+Prior to Parkside's creation, there were state college campuses in both Racine and Kenosha, but given their proximity, it was decided that they would be better served by one larger campus between the two cities.
 A campus of Gateway Technical College, which serves the tri-county area of the southeastern corner of Wisconsin, is located in the downtown district on Lake Michigan.

 Sports

-The Racine Legion, a professional football team and part of the National Football League, played here from 1922 to 1924.
+The Racine Legion, a professional football team in the National Football League, played here from 1922 to 1924.
 Its official name was the Horlick-Racine Legion.
 The team then operated as the Racine Tornadoes in 1926.
 They played at Horlick Field.

 Media

 Racine is served by the daily newspaper The Journal Times, which is the namesake (but not current owner) of radio station WRJN (1400), and is owned by Lee Enterprises.
 The Milwaukee Journal Sentinel formerly published a Racine-specific page on Thursdays and a Racine County section on Sundays, but dropped them in 2007.
 The Insider News covers issues specific to the city's Black community.
 The Racine County Eye also covers Racine County news.
 Happenings Magazine covers local entertainment events in Racine.

 The city has one television station owned by Weigel Broadcasting, WMLW-TV (Channel 49), an independent station which airs syndicated content, and had its analog transmitter just north of the Milwaukee County line in Oak Creek.
-For all intents and purposes, the station serves all of southeastern Wisconsin, with the station offices located in West Allis and the station's current transmitter is located on the Weigel tower in Milwaukee's Lincoln Park.
+For all intents and purposes, the station serves all of southeastern Wisconsin, with its offices in West Allis, and its current transmitter is located on the Weigel tower in Milwaukee's Lincoln Park.
 WDJT-TV (its sister CBS station) continues to produce a weekend public affairs program called Racine & Me which is devoted to topics of interest to Racine residents.

 FM radio stations serving the area are country music WVTY (92.1 FM) and urban contemporary WKKV-FM (100.7).
 WVTY specifically targets Racine and Kenosha and is locally owned (though with some competition with market leader WMIL-FM), while WKKV is a station owned by iHeartMedia that, although licensed to Racine and having a transmitter in north-central Racine County, is targeted towards Milwaukee audiences and has its offices in Greenfield.
 Sturtevant-licensed WDDW-FM (104.7) broadcasts a traditional Mexican music format targeting the metro area's Mexican-American population.
 WGTD (91.1 FM) is operated by Gateway Technical College in Kenosha.
 While licensed to the city of Kenosha, the station provides news coverage to the cities of Kenosha and Racine.